methanoliver/fim-chronology/src/data/intro.md

 * Clicking the button once will keep it selected once the episode has moved.
 Pressing `Enter` or `Space` afterwards will keep moving the episode in the same direction, until you click another button, or bump into a hard rule preventing the move.
 * Holding down `Shift` while triggering a move button will move the episode as far as it will go at once.

-If there is a soft observation that gives some clues to the possible positioning of the episode, it will be mentioned in the text on the card.
+Some of the restrictions are "hard locks," i.e. based on definite observations.
+If an episode includes a shot of the Friendship Castle, it's very difficult to argue it happens before that castle existed.
+Other restrictions are listed as "soft locks," when they are a matter of argument or interpretation.
+Some of these default to enabled, while others don't.
+If an episode has a list of soft locks, they are listed on the card under "Could follow" and "Could precede," and you can toggle their state by clicking the accompanying checkbox.

+Details and arguments for both types are typically described in the text on the card.

 Juggle them around and see if you can come up with something that makes sense.

 ### Saving and loading

 There is no central server storing the data anywhere after you change it, but you can still save your results and share them for discussion.

 * You can use the button in the navigation bar above to export the entire set of episodes as a CSV table.
 This will upload seamlessly to Google Docs.
 * There's a button marked `Save` in the navigation bar.
 Clicking it will produce a special URL, following which will recreate the episode order you had at the time of clicking on the button.
 You can bookmark this link, or right-click and `Copy link address` on the button, and share it.
+Beware: the list of currently selected soft locks is not getting saved in this version, and will be reset to default upon loading.
   * If you plan to post your episode ordering on Fimfiction, you might want to use an URL shortener, like [goo.gl](https://goo.gl) or [tinyurl](https://tinyurl.com), as Fimfiction does not like long URLs containing data like that.
   * If you actually saved this file to your own disk, it will become slightly more complicated: The actual part containing the data is everything after the `#!`.
 Find a copy of this program on the public Internet, and append the entire part of the link starting with `#!` to the end, it should work.